 Best seen in photos, starting with the themed Danse Macabre:

 And, there were the more eerie areas, often with parental warnings or even R13 restrictions.

 One of my favourite things about the Danse Macabre is the creativity of some of the attendees.

 This is my second year attending Old Hallows Eve.
 A Twisted Victorian Tale was last year’s theme.

 MOTAT is (Auckland’s Museum of Transport and Technology) in Western Springs at 805 Great North Road in Auckland, New Zealand.
 Also, part of the museum’s regular daytime activities is the Aviation Display Hall at 190/200-208 Meola Road, Pt Chevalier.

 Christmas and Matariki are also celebrated in the evenings at MOTAT.

 My Final Thoughts on Danse Macabre:

 MOTAT does a fantastic job on Olde Hallows Eve.
-It is well planned out, the attention to detail being its reason for success.
+It is well planned out, the attention to detail is its reason for success.
 If you haven’t been to it before, put it on your calendar for next year.
 Participant or spectator, it’s good fun with something for everyone.
 The actors (employees) are focused.
-They do a impressive job of both staying in character, and paying attention to their audience, speaking to adults like adults and toning it down for children.
+They do an impressive job of both staying in character, and paying attention to their audience, speaking to adults like adults and toning it down for children.
 (Although it was always clean language.).
 Danse Macabre seems a perfect theme for this pre-Halloween event.